Your Admission at Firelands Regional Medical Center

 - Hospital quiet time is from 8:30 p.m. to 7 a.m., during which we ask patients, staff and families to speak quietly, turn phones on silent or vibrate, and ask staff what might help patients rest.
 Lights will be dimmed on units and in patient rooms.

 Our staff is available to you and your family to assist with questions regarding patients’ rights, quality of care, hospital policies and procedures, or concerns about your stay.
-If you are unhappy about the quality of you stay with us, you have a few options:
+If you are unhappy about the quality of your stay with us, you have a few options during your admission at Firelands Regional Medical Center:

 - You may contact the Patient Advocacy department at 419-557-6572 through confidential voicemail or by contacting the hospital operator.